 The IC3 report highlights Pharming but I’ve included Phishing too.
 This is because the difference is mainly technical.
 Regardless of the terms “Phishing” or “Pharming”, the criminals are always trying to fool you into visiting a shady site and coax you to hand over your personal information like passwords.

 How to stay safe: As per the IC3 recommendations, you should always type the official websites on your own, instead of clicking on a hyperlink that could’ve been sourced from an unsolicited server that in turn might lead you to some hackers’ website.

-You know how difficult this could be to put into practice but we would suggest that you (probably sent from phishing sites) from showing up in your computer’s browser.
+You know how difficult this could be to put into practice but we would suggest that you supplement your online activities with smart judgment by using anti-malware solutions to block the unsolicited URLs (probably sent from phishing sites) from showing up in your computer’s browser.
 These anti-malware solutions should ideally use two factor authentication on any websites that offer such shady links.

 In short, it's good to be leery of social media.
 If you aren’t, then scammers will leverage your personal information to squander away your money.
 You’ll slowly get into debts instead of getting out of it without even realizing anything.
 So, beware!

 There's a lot more to be leery about.